 - Marinade - It might sound weird to marinate your food with simple syrup, but the addition of sugar can both tenderize and help your meats have a stronger maillard reaction.

-- Sorbets & Granitas - Use simple syrup to add flavor to your favorite frozen treats.
+- Sorbets, Ice Cream & Granitas - Use simple syrup as the perfect way to add flavor to your favorite frozen treats.

 How to Store Flavored Simple Syrups

-If you’re wondering how long simple syrup lasts, the answer is roughly 2-4 weeks in the fridge.
+If you’re wondering how long this easy simple syrup recipe lasts so you can save some for future use, the answer is roughly 2-4 weeks in the fridge.

-Because of their high level of sugar, most simple syrups will last in the fridge for at least a month.
-Please note that “rich” simple syrups made with double the sugar will last for even longer.
+Because of their high level of sugar, most simple syrups will last in the fridge for at least a month as sugar is a natural preservative.
+Please note that a rich syrup is made with double the sugar will last for even longer.
+It has a richer flavor as the ratio of water is smaller.
 Any syrups that have solids left in them (e.g. fruit purées) should be used within 2-3 weeks.

 Frequently Asked Questions